 The Pros and Cons of Sports Betting using Bitcoin

-Bitcoin entered the online economy in 2009, and it once it became more popular (2014), it was quickly realized that the digital currency could be the perfect medium for online gambling.
+Bitcoin entered the online economy in 2009, and it once it became more popular (around 2014), it was quickly realized that the digital currency could be the perfect medium for online gambling.
 Using bitcoins instead of dollars for your online sports betting activity will take the worry out of depositing and withdrawing your money.

 Easiest Financial Transactions for the US Gambler AND The Sportsbooks